 - Applicants must provide evidence that they are engaged in, or have been accepted for, an advanced study programme or specialised course in classical music.

-- Applications must be received by 5pm on Monday 6 September 2021.
+- Applications must be received by 5pm, Monday 1 August 2022.

 - The selection panel will consist of a representative from each of the classical music community, Creative Bay of Plenty and Acorn Foundation.

-- All applicants will be advised of the selection panel’s decision and the award will be given in November.
+- All applicants will be advised of the selection panel’s decision.

 - The panel’s decision is final, and no correspondence will be entered into.